-Final Grade Information

-All grades will be posted on Blackboard as they become available, enabling the student to calculate his/her grade at any time during the semester.
+Final Grade Information: All grades will be posted on Blackboard as they become available, enabling the student to calculate his/her grade at any time during the semester.
 No final grade information will be released by phone or e-mail.
+Students may at any time during office hours or by appointment throughout the semester confer with the instructor about his/her grades and class progress.